Cultural Revolution in Iran: Influence

 The Cultural Revolution united the theological schools in Qom with state universities and brought secular teachers to Qom for a time.
 This had the unexpected result of exposing many students in Qom to Western thought so that it is possible to find "Islamic scholars and teachers of theology who know something of contemporary Western thought and philosophy."

 Another aspect was that many teachers, engineers, economists, doctors, and technocrats left Iran to escape the Cultural Revolution.
+This ongoing degradation of the quality of education within Iran is referred to as a "brain drain", with studies showing an average of 150,000 Iranians leaving the country yearly.
+The restrictions on employment opportunities afforded to women in Iran contribute to this mass exodus of young people, with female students consistently outnumbering male students in higher education in the country.
 While the revolution achieved its goal of ridding the universities of Western influence, it also greatly weakened Iran in the fields of science and technology needed for development.
-Another aspect of the Cultural Revolution was a strict anti-narcotics campaign.